StanfordVL/CS131_release/winter_2024/project2_release/README.md

     - Option B -

-      - Edge/lane detection using your own images - analy
+      - Edge/lane detection using your own images - analyze the performance of edge detection algorithms on various different environments - when does edge detection do better?
+Worse?
+How can these be improved?

       - Enhancing the edge detection algorithm